 Champlain Valley Union to Receive National Recognition for Achievements in School-Wide Inclusion

-South Burlington, VT – September 2, 2020 – Special Olympics has announced that Hinesburg, Vermont’s Champlain Valley Union (CVU), a Special Olympics Vermont Unified Champion School, is receiving national banner recognition for its efforts to provide inclusive sports and activities for students with and without disabilities.
+South Burlington, VT – Special Olympics has announced that Hinesburg, Vermont’s Champlain Valley Union (CVU) High Schools, a Special Olympics Vermont Unified Champion School, is receiving national banner recognition for its efforts to provide inclusive sports and activities for students with and without disabilities.
 CVU is receiving this honor as a result of meeting national standards of excellence in the areas of inclusion, advocacy and respect.

 CVU is one of only 155 schools in the country, and the only in the state of Vermont, to receive this distinction in 2020.
 They will be presented with a banner to hang in their school and be included on a list of other schools around the country who have achieved this distinguished status.
 CVU is the third school in Vermont to achieve this milestone, joining Bellows Free Academy in St. Albans, and Rutland High School in this accomplishment.

 “We are so proud of the entire CVU community for being named a Special Olympics National Unified Champion Banner School,” said Champlain Valley Union High School Principal, Adam Bunting.
 “We strive to be a leader in inclusion and equity for all, and this recognition shows that we are setting a positive example for schools across the entire country.”

 Since launching their Special Olympics inclusive school activities in 1999, CVU has consistently been a bright light in the Unified Champion School landscape in Vermont.
 They offer Unified Basketball, Bocce, Bowling and Snowshoe, with at least 85 students participating each year.
 In 2016, they won the VPA Interscholastic Unified Basketball State Championship, and then travelled to Seattle for the 2018 Special Olympics USA Games, bringing home a gold medal.